rackerlabs/docs-offerings/docs/api-reference/methods/calculate-discount.rst

      - Description
    * - commitDiscountCalculation
      - Object
-     - An object containing information about the commit discount calculation.
+     - An object that contains information about the commit discount calculation.
    * - commitDiscountCalculation.\ *commitMonths*
      - Integer
      - The number of months of commitment that are required in order to